My husband bought this house to flip it. When I first met him, we immediately meshed well.

 We gutted everything to a blank slate, and this is what we were left with...

 About $4500 later, I was under budget and feeling pretty good with our kitchen’s outcome.
-I really wish I had taken better pictures for you to see, these just don’t do our work justice...
+I really wish I had taken better pictures for you to see, these just don’t do our hard work justice.
+Oh, and I forgot to get pics after the crown molding was installed.
+Oops!

 Who would leave the back of the stove showing like this?
 WHAT were they thinking?..

-That light fixture over the table was a design faux-pa, but hey, you cut cost where you can when you are trying to prove to your husband you can go UNDER budget.
+That light fixture over the table was a design faux-pa, but hey, you cut cost when you are trying to prove to your husband you can go UNDER budget.
 I promise I wouldn't do that in your home, although I thought it was kind of cute...

 Doing all of the work ourselves saved us a ton of money, and we made it out of the rehab with only a few skinned knees, and very little blood shed.
 Be sure you check back later, as I will be sharing more rooms of this Gardendale, Al. rehab…